stitchfix/resque-brain/README.md

 [resque]: https://github.com/resque/resque

-* it can monitor any number of resque instances, instead of just one
+* it can monitor any number of resque instances, instead of just one (see [the wiki](https://github.com/davetron5000/resque-brain/wiki/Why-Run-Multiple-Resques%3F) for why you'd want to do that).
 * it allows for "retry & clear" on failed jobs, to re-queue the job and remove it from the failed queue in one step
 * it has a responsive design, thus working on mobile browsers